mfthomps/Labtainers/README.md

 * Individualized lab exercises to discourage sharing solutions

 Labtainers provide controlled and consistent execution environments in which students perform labs entirely within the confines of their computer, regardless of the Linux distribution and packages installed on the student's computer.
 The only requirement is that the Linux system supports Docker.
 See the [Papers][Papers] for additional information about the framework.
-The Labtainers website, and the downloads are at <https://my.nps.edu/web/c3o/labtainers>.
+The Labtainers website, and downloads (including VM appliances with Labtainers pre-installed) are at <https://my.nps.edu/web/c3o/labtainers>.

 [Papers]: https://my.nps.edu/web/c3o/labtainers#papers

 Distribution created: mm/dd/yyyy
-Revision: v1.1-0-gf638bb7
+Revision:

 ## Content
 [Distribution and Use](#distribution-and-use)